MicrosoftDocs/xamarin-docs/docs/ios/user-interface/monotouch.dialog/json-element-walkthrough.md

 author: bradumbaugh
 ms.author: brumbaug
 ---

-# Using JSON to create a User Interface in Xamarin.iOS
+# Using JSON to create a user interface in Xamarin.iOS

 _MonoTouch.Dialog (MT.D) includes support for dynamic UI generation via JSON data.
 In this tutorial, we’ll walk through how to use a JSONElement to create a user interface from JSON that is either included with an application, or loaded from a remote Url._